 The biggest reason for failure in conventional food gardens is lack of planning.
 In this session you’ll learn a rather comprehensive planning approach that leaves nothing to chance and ensures the best possible harvest from the available growing area.
 You’ll start your planning with the position and layout of your various food gardens.
 Next, you’ll decide on the crops you want to grow using a predefined set of criteria.
 You’ll set portion goals for your crops and you’ll plan exactly where and when each crop needs to be sown.

 Armed with your Food Garden Layout and Crop Planning Worksheet from Session 4, you are just about ready to rush off to the garden centre to purchase the seeds, seedlings and plants for your food garden.
 But before you do that, it’s essential that you take the necessary steps to ensure a well-prepared fertile soil in your planting beds.
 The amount of soil preparation you need to do will depend on the conditions in your garden.
 But as you’ll learn, rather err on the side of doing too much than doing too little.

 There are five possibilities for starting your crops: sowing seeds, buying seedlings, rooting cuttings, dividing plants, or buying plants.
 The principles of successful sowing and plant raising are the same for almost everything you will grow, so once you’ve mastered the principles of plant propagation we share in this session you’ll be able to sow and raise a large number of plants for your garden.

 With the crops in the soil it is time to start watering, fertilising and managing pests and diseases until your crops are ready for harvesting.
-In this session we’ll introduce you to the four Go Food Gardening cycles that helps you become a successful and productive food garden care taker.
+In this session we’ll introduce you to the four Go Food Gardening cycles that helps you become a successful and productive food garden manager and care taker.